ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/service-orchestration.md

     });
     ```

     Use the `is` check to decide the flow based on the response to the client call.
-If the request failed with a `4xx` status code respond with a "NotFound" response.
+If the request failed with a `4xx` status code, respond with a "NotFound" response.
 Else, if the payload could not be bound to `Appointment` as expected or there was some other failure, respond with an "InternalServerError" response.
 If the client call was successful and the response payload was successfully bound to `Appointment` we can proceed with the subsequent calls.

     ```
     if appointment !is Appointment {